Call 2011 || (Solicitor) 1999

-Alison is a highly experienced competition practitioner, qualifying as a solicitor in 1999 and called to the bar in 2011.
-She advises and represents clients across all aspects of competition regulation, including merger approvals, antitrust investigations, sectoral regulation, review proceedings and damages actions, both at domestic and EU levels.
+Alison is a highly experienced practitioner, qualifying as a solicitor in 1999 and called to the bar in 2011.
+She advises and represents clients across all aspects of competition regulation, including merger approvals, antitrust investigations, telecoms, other sectoral regulation, review proceedings and damages actions, both at domestic and EU levels.
 Her work often involves analysing the relationship between domestic and EU law, and she has advised both the CMA and BEIS in this area.

 She has particular expertise in merger control and is co-author (with Alistair Lindsay) of The EU Merger Regulation: Substantive Issues (Sweet & Maxwell, 5th edition, 2017), a leading textbook on merger control issues, described in a recent review as “an indispensable authority”.